 - 1. Obtain a GIS layer (shapefile) with the boundaries of the village in which you are working.
 Shapefiles can be obtained from district offices or from the Division of Survey and Mapping of the MLHHSD.
 If the boundary does not exist in digital form, you can digitise it from the village survey plan.
-The boundary shapefile will show you the location and overall extent of the village while you look for a suitable satellite image for the village. - 2.
-Look for the most recent suitable cloud-free satellite images of the village area from commercial satellite data repositories such as planet.com and Digital Globe or free-of-charge online map services such as Google Maps, Bing Maps, Esri World Imagery or any other source.
-Images of Google Maps and Bing Maps you can access in QGIS software and Esri World Imagery in ArcGIS.
-Note that to access the ESRI World Imagery, you must have ArcGIS Pro, which is a commercial software. - Check the dates of the images to ensure that they are the most recent images.
-You can find the dates of the images on the webpage of the original image provider (see Textbox 8). - 4.
-After you have found suitable satellite images, and you purchase them from commercial satellite data repository, download them onto your computer to work with them offline.
+The boundary shapefile will show you the location and overall extent of the village while you look for a suitable satellite image for the village. - Look for the most recent suitable cloud-free satellite image of the village area from commercial satellite data repositories, Google Earth or QGIS or use image-downloading software to browse repositories of Bing Maps, Google Maps, or Here Maps. - 3.
+After you have found a suitable satellite image, you should download it onto your computer instead of working with it online to avoid the possibility that an unreliable Internet will interrupt your work and affect the quality of the image. - 4.
+In order to use downloading software to look for and download satellite images, download and install a satellite image-downloading software onto your computer. - Convert the boundary shapefile or location data into a file format accepted by the image-downloading software.
+For example, the KML file format. - 6.
+Open the converted village boundary shapefile in the downloading software. - 7.
+Check the date of the image to ensure it is the most recent image suitable.
+If the image-downloading software does not show the date when the satellite image was taken, and it may not, you can find the date of the image on the webpage of the original image provider (see Textbox 8).